-[We updated this guide on January 15, 2017 to reflect notable openings and closings since last winter.
-Added: Rockaway Brewing Co., Beach Bistro 96, Whit’s End at Riis Park.
-Removed: Playland Motel and Whit’s End, Wild Feast]
+[We updated this guide on January 21, 2018 to reflect notable openings and closings since our last update in January 2017.
+Added in 2018: Rockaway Beach Bakery, Whit’s End Pizza, The Dropout at Riis Park.
+Removed in 2018: Whit’s End at Riis Park.
+Added in 2017: Rockaway Brewing Co., Beach Bistro 96, Whit’s End at Riis Park.
+Removed in 2017: Playland Motel and Whit’s End, Wild Feast]

 Out where Queens meets the ocean, the community of Rockaway welcomes almost 8 million beach-goers in the time between Memorial and Labor Days.
 The peninsula can envelop one more thoroughly in the winter months, though, when the landscape comes at you through a soft glowing grey filter and the hordes that descended in the summertime have left in their void a desolate landscape that beckons introspection.
 August must-visits like Tacoway Beach and Connelly’s Pub have been shuttered until next year, leaving something more emphatically local, old-school, and intimate to be explored.